+Ever thought about spending the night in one of the capsule hotels in Tokyo?
 Spending the night in Tokyo can be pretty expensive as hotels are quite pricey here in the world’s largest city.
 However don’t let this put you off!
 A cheaper and actually a really authentic Japanese alternative is to experience staying in a capsule hotel.
 But what is a capsule?
 How does it work and how to find them?
-Read on to discover all you need to know about Tokyo’s Capsule Hotels!
+Read on to discover all you need to know about Capsule Hotels in Tokyo!

 What is a capsule like?

 Ok so now you have an idea about the sleeping space let me share more details with you.
 When you check in, the hotel will assign you your capsule number (so make sure you go to the right capsule, they are all numbered).
 Females and males are generally segregated on different floors.
 Once you get to your floor you’ll come to the locker room and the communal bathrooms first.
 Put all your belongings in your personal assigned locker that you won’t need overnight, lock it and put on your slippers provided to you at check-in before you go into the sleeping quarters (shoes are not allowed inside there).